VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 </p>

 ### Execution Time
-Here below are summarized by chart the performances by considering the total execution time.
+Here below are summarized by chart the performances by considering the execution times in seconds.
+All the red font values have not been plotted in charts due to the high delta over the average not allowing a meaningful graphical comparison.
+The Iterative deepening cells even if divided between the two heustics show the same value because are not dependent by any heuristics but a comparison with the informed algorithms is neeeded as well.
 <p align="center">
   <img src="https://github.com/VittorioParagallo/IALAB_2019-2020/blob/master/Prolog/img/tblRisultati_ss.png"/>
 </p>